jhpyle/docassemble/_docs/config.md

   radio button or checkbox list.
 Labelauty is the name of the JQuery add-on that is used to style radio buttons and checkboxes.
-* `labelauty nota`: refers to the default color of a selected "None of the above item in a checkbox list.
+* `labelauty nota`: refers to the default color of a selected "None of the above" item in a checkbox list.

 One reason to set `button colors` is to avoid biasing the user toward clicking a particular button.
 For example you might want to set `no: